nickplaysjazz/nethack-companion/README.md

 ## TO DO
 - FIX closing Menu with action handler.
 Need to fix how action handler should switch between different MenuActionHandlers whenever you want.
-- Handle resizing window
+- Handle resizing window (this might be impossible with PDCurses, need to look into this)
-- Prevent creating > 10 files
 - Is not currently loading & saving data, but will create/delete files
 - Journals: intrinsics, notes, ascension kit (user-defined?),
 - Notes: message lookup, dangerous creatures (user-defined?), xp to level up, wand engraving, ring sink, shop lookup